Post includes affliate links, read here how these work.

 And grow.
 And grow.
 And grow.

-BECAUSE the OTHER super cool thing about growing mushrooms with kids, is that it lets them start to get their head around fungi.
+You see the super cool thing about growing mushrooms, is that it lets kids – and us – start to get our head around fungi.

-AND how fungi are different from other plants – in fact they are NOT even plants.
+Because fungi are totally different from other plants – in fact they are NOT even plants.

 - Do mushrooms have a seed?